ndxdxd/Capstone-Q2/README.md

 First git clone the repository on your local machine, and make sure that you have a gpu that can run the notebook.
 To install the dependencies, run the following command from the root directory of the project: pip install -r requirements.txt

-Use the demo.ipynb file in the notebook folder to look at the destructive attacks and its effect on images.
-We also tried our own attack combined a destructive and constructive attack.
-Also, see how the stable diffusion regeneration attack works on different types of watermarks and its evaluations.
+Use the demo.ipynb file in the notebook folder to look at the watermark creating and verification functions and run it.